hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 questions:
 - "What is machine learning?"
 - "What role does machine learning have in particle physics?"
-- "Where should I start if I want to become fluent using machine learning techniques?"
+- "What should I do if I want to get good at machine learning?"
 objectives:
-- "Discuss the possibilities and limitations of machine learning."
+- "Discuss the general learning task in machine learning."
-- "Classification"
+- "Provide examples of machine learning in particle physics."
-- "Regression"
+- "Give resources to people who want to become proficient in machine learning."
 keypoints:
-- "Machine learning ..."
+- "In general, machine learning is about designing a function $$f$$ such that $$y=f(x)$$ fits a dataset $$(x_i,y_i)$$."
-- "can be used for ..."
+- "Machine learning has many applications in particle physics."
-- "If you want to become proficient in machine learning, sit down with the textbook ... and spend 30 mins every day coding through the book"
+- "If you want to become proficient in machine learning, you need to practice."
 ---

 # What is Machine Learning?